ChatrixOne/docs.chatrix.one/docs/terms.en.md

 - Only registered and not used for more than 7 days;
 - After registration, you have not answered the **Bot or Not** test;
-- It was last used more than 365 days ago;
+- It was last used more than 90 days ago;
 - Violation warning received.

 !!! info "Information"

      In the event that your profile is marked for deletion, you will receive a system message warning you of the upcoming event.
-You will be given an opportunity to take action if you wish to have the deletion canceled.
+You will be given an opportunity to take action within 24 hours, if you wish to have the deletion canceled.

 !!! danger "Warning!"